Call Us/Whatsapp Us: +65 8385 9933 | Email: aman@amanengineering.com.sg for inquiry and free quotation

 Common reasons BCA submissions get delayed

 Another common issue is underestimating the review standard for alteration works.
 Teams sometimes assume smaller projects require less rigor.
+In Singapore, about 70% of building projects require BCA submission, so underestimating the approval process is one of the common challenges that leads to delay.
 In reality, smaller scopes often sit within more complicated existing buildings, where undocumented conditions, legacy approvals, or active occupancy create more compliance risk than a straightforward new-build package.
+Delays also arise when unauthorised structures such as illegal extensions, enclosed balconies, or modified load-bearing walls need regularisation and BCA approval.
+For A&A works, fees commonly range from S$1,500 to S$10,000, which makes avoidable resubmissions commercially painful.

 There is also the timing problem.
 If the contractor has already mobilized, procurement has started, and the owner expects immediate site progress, any authority query becomes a commercial issue, not just a regulatory one.
+Where structural plan approval is required, work should not proceed before bca approval.
 Good preparation protects schedule as much as compliance.

-How to prepare BCA submission with fewer queries
+How to prepare BCA plan submission with fewer queries

 The best submissions are consistent, readable, and technically defensible.
 That means using one controlled drawing register, one clear revision history, and one coordinated set of assumptions shared across consultants.
-It also means checking the basics before filing: project description, address, unit references, drawing numbers, forms, calculations, and endorsement status.
+It also means checking the basics before filing: project description, address, unit references, drawing numbers, forms, calculations, endorsement status, and the correct submission channel and format for new projects.

 A pre-submission review helps.
 This should not be a superficial formatting check.
 It should test whether a reviewer unfamiliar with the project can understand the scope, verify the design intent, and locate the basis for compliance without chasing missing information.

-If the project includes existing defects, access constraints, unauthorized prior modifications, or phased rectification, those issues should be managed transparently and strategically.
+If the project includes existing defects, access constraints, unauthorised structures, or phased rectification, those issues should be managed transparently and strategically.
+Some structural plan submissions may also be lodged in phases where project complexity justifies it.
 Trying to hide difficult site conditions usually creates larger problems once inspections or follow-up clarifications begin.

 Treat submission as part of delivery, not administration

 The most effective mindset is to treat the BCA submission as a live part of project delivery.
-It influences design, sequencing, procurement, inspections, and handover.
+It influences design, sequencing, procurement, inspections, and handover through to final TOP and handover, including residential work that may involve custom home solutions.
 When it is approached as an administrative task to be pushed out at the last minute, errors multiply because the documents are forced to catch up with decisions already made elsewhere.

 Owners and project teams do not need more paperwork.
-They need a submission process that reduces approval risk and keeps the project moving.
-That comes from early scope definition, accurate existing information, coordinated professional input, and disciplined document control.
+They need a submission process that reduces approval risk, helps them seek approval with fewer delays, and keeps the project moving toward downstream inspections and certifications needed for occupation.
+That comes from early scope definition, accurate existing information, coordinated professional input, and disciplined document control, which also serves as a comprehensive guide for the team.

-If your project has structural changes, authority overlap, existing building constraints, or unresolved compliance issues, the smartest move is usually to slow down the submission by a few days so the package can be prepared properly.
-That short pause is often what prevents weeks of avoidable queries later.
+If your project has structural changes, authority overlap, existing building constraints, foundation issues, or unresolved compliance issues, the smartest move is usually to slow down the submission by a few days so the package can be prepared properly.
+That short pause is often what prevents weeks of avoidable queries later when construction work is already moving on site.